iamdustan/smoothscroll/README.md

 to use a version bundled with a polyfill (batteries included version).

 The core size is:
-* 2070 bytes uncompressed source
+* 2429 bytes of original hand-crafted source code.
-* 979 bytes minified
+* 1170 bytes minified
-* 243 bytes gzipped
+* 275 bytes gzipped (which is somehow only one byte larger than raf.js gzipped

 Browser Support
 ---------------